kontent-ai/delivery-sdk-js/readme.md

 ## Installation

 You can install this library using `npm` or you can use global CDNs such `jsdelivr` directly.
-In both cases, you will also need to include `rxjs` as its listed as peer dependency.

 ### npm

 ```
-npm i rxjs --save
 npm i @kentico/kontent-delivery --save
 ```